sdsddsd1/mywayland/README.md

 ```
 NoXland is an approach to ditch as many X dependencies as possible.
 It utilizes `libglvnd` through mesa
 to provide `libgl.so`which normaly comes from X through glx.
-That being said we have hardware accelerated webkit2gtk through wpebackend-fdo with only libX11
+We have hardware accelerated webkit2gtk through wpebackend-fdo and good gstreamer performance
-and libXext and its respective dependencies!
+with the following X dependencies:
+libX11 libXau libXext libXslt libxcb libxkbcommon xcb-proto xkeyboard-config xorgproto

 Notes:
-For a graphical base system, at least `libxkbcommon` and `xkeyboard-config` are required but unaccelerated
+For a graphical base system, at least `libxkbcommon` and `xkeyboard-config` are required but
-webkit2gtk and very bad gstreamer performance. `Glvnd` has to be disabled in mesa.
+unaccelerated webkit2gtk and very bad gstreamer performance. `Glvnd` has to be disabled in mesa.
 I was not yet able to build gtk+2 without X so no further testing regarding firefox.
 When this is possible at all.
 *As gtk+2 is only required at build time, it can be removed together with its dependencies afterwards.
 ```